This sixth grader reinvented a classic video game to combat the stress of COVID-19

 At the beginning of each game, a text bubble also emerges from the player’s avatar with messages like, “coronavirus spreads from person to person,” “over 3 million cases worldwide,” and “protect yourself by wearing a face covering.”
 (The global total is now over eight million.)

-Smith says his favorite part of the game is when the virus asks, “Where is your face mask?” because that interaction motivates users to follow and shoot the virus.
+It took Smith about a month to design the game, and he says his favorite part is when the virus asks, “Where is your face mask?” because that interaction motivates users to follow and shoot the virus.
 While the players themselves might not be sporting a face mask while playing the game at home, he says it’s a helpful reminder to wear one and stop the spread of the virus.

 Ultimately, Smith wants “kids to learn that they don’t have to be so afraid of the virus, that they still can have fun.
 They can put it out of their mind and focus on ways to kill it,” thereby turning anxiety into a very small force for good.